lightdock/lightdock.github.io/index.md

 ## License

 ![GPLv3](/assets/images/gplv3.png){: .align-left}
-LightDock is free and open-source under license [GPLv3](https://www.gnu.org/licenses/quick-guide-gplv3.en.html)!
+LightDock is free and open-source under license [GPLv3](https://www.gnu.org/licenses/quick-guide-gplv3.en.html) and it has been integrated in different packages and pipelines.

 ## Source code
 ![GitHub](/assets/images/github_logo.png){: .align-left}
-Browse the source code from the [official repository](https://github.com/lightdock/lightdock).
+Browse the source code from the [official repository](https://github.com/lightdock/lightdock) and the [Rust faster version](https://github.com/lightdock/lightdock-rust).